 - Claiming on Social Security: Advantages and disadvantages at ages 62, 66, and 70

 - Planning: What clients approaching retirement age should consider now with respect to benefits for them, their spouses, and their children

-- Coordinating benefits: Should you take Social Security first and higher-balance IRA distributions later, or take IRA balance first and enhanced Social Security benefits later?
+- Coordinating benefits: Should you take Social Security first and higher-balance IRA distributions later, or take IRA balances first and enhanced Social Security benefits later?

 - Identify who is entitled to retirement benefits and in what amounts